 The PIM emulator is currently only tested for modeling systems with a single level memory of PIM.

 The PIM emulator does not implement an energy model.

+The XML configuration file format allows more flexibility in defining core attributes than is exposed through the user-level API or implemented in the PIM emulator

+When defining attributes for cores within a CPU, GPU, or PIM, the user should specify the same attribute value for all of these cores.

 Further, the current (initial) release of the PIM emulator implements the user-level API features necessary for fundamental application studies and evaluations related to PIM.
 However, the following forward-looking features of the user-level API documented in FastForward Milestone M1: Processing-in-Memory Baseline Architecture and API Report are currently unsupported: